Define software quality. Briefly explain McCall’s quality factors.

 The product operations perspective identifies quality factors that influence the extent to which the software fulfils its specification: 1) Correctness 2) Reliability 3) Efficiency 4) Integrity 5) Usability.

-Write a C program to print all prime no.(1-100).
+Write a C program to transpose of a matrix.